 This track will run the full duration of the convention, from Jan.
-30th to Feb.
-1st.
-This track will dismiss at 2:00 PM on Friday, the 1st.
+14th to 16th.
+This track will dismiss at 12:00 PM the 16th.

 Audience: Please think of yourselves as contributors having something to offer but needing a venue and structure to facilitate your ability to express your thoughts and experience.
 The speakers aren’t the only ones with content.
 We are looking for your thinking on how we can build what we already know into a discipline or to learn of something new which we haven’t heard before.